nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_emergency.md

  - The Emergency codes view **MUST** contain configuration to allow the provider to switch on and off as necessary.
  - The section content banner text **MUST** be a configurable item.

+{% include custominfocallout.html content="**Information:** NHSD will supply the list of codes to be configured, and communicate when this functionality should be switch on/off." type="warning" %}

 ## HTML view ##